-3.4.4.2 SPECIFIC PRESERVATION: TRAIL-BASED RECREATION DIRECTION
+3.4.4.2 SPECIFIC PRESERVATION: TRAIL-BASED RECREATION DIRECTIONS

-- a) When evaluating uses not explicitly mentioned in the compatible use table, determine whether the use is appropriate within the Preservation: Trail-based Recreation Classification: - + Ecological, archaeological, cultural or historical resources are not placed at increased risk - + The use will not close off portions of the area or limit the availability of trails to the public (e.g. races) - The use will not leave anything behind and/or traces beyond footprints (e.g. chalk marks, flags, and litter)
+- When evaluating uses not explicitly mentioned in the compatible activities table, determine whether the use is appropriate within the Preservation: Trail-based Recreation Classification: - + The use does not place ecological, archaeological, cultural or historical resources at increased risk. - + The use does not close off connected public access through an area. - + The use can be wholly contained within the width of the trail.

-- b) Evaluate the infrastructure and structures with the following criteria to evaluate whether the infrastructure is appropriate within a Preservation: Trail-based Recreation area: - + The infrastructure improves visitor safety. - + The infrastructure serves an important engineering function (e.g. improves drainage, slope stability, or prevents erosion. - + The infrastructure protects habitats, species, landscapes, vegetation, and / or landforms - + The infrastructure uses the least intrusive method for achieving the desired purpose - + The infrastructure cannot be located in any other Land Management Classification while meeting its objectives
+- b) Evaluate the infrastructure and structures with the following criteria to evaluate whether the infrastructure is appropriate within a Preservation: Trail-based Recreation area: - + The infrastructure improves visitor safety. - + The infrastructure serves an important engineering function (e.g. improves drainage, slope stability, or prevents erosion. - The infrastructure protects habitats, species, landscapes, vegetation, and / or landforms - + The infrastructure uses the least intrusive method for achieving the desired purpose - + The infrastructure cannot be located in any other Land Management Classification while meeting its objectives

 - c) Allow fencing, if necessary to protect sensitive areas and ensure visitor safety.
-Ensure all fencing is wildlife compatible. - d) Where feasible, consolidate multiple trails into a single, well-designed trail that minimizes ecological impact. - e) Where closures are determined to be necessary, restore trails through planting native vegetation and removing non-natural materials. - f) Implement erosion control measures and rehabilitate disturbed soils. - g) When delineating the Preservation: Trail-based Recreation Subclassification, maintain wetlands and riparian areas with an appropriate variable-width buffer, to be determined on a case-by-case basis, to maintain overland, waterborne and aerial wildlife movement.
+Ensure all fencing is wildlife compatible. - d) Where feasible, consolidate multiple trails into a single, well-designed trail that minimizes ecological impact. - e) Where closures are determined to be necessary, restore trails through planting native vegetation and removing non-natural materials. - f) Implement erosion control measures and rehabilitate disturbed soils. - g) When delineating the Preservation: Trail-based Recreation Subclassification, maintain wetlands and riparian areas with an appropriate variable-width buffer, to be determined on a case-by-case basis, to maintain overland, waterborne and aerial wildlife movement. - h) Apply the principles of leave no trace for any uses that require flagging or pin markings, in order to minimize impacts to wildlife.